Renewable energy in developing countries: Education

 Renewable energy can also contribute to education, by providing electricity to schools.
 Renewable energy for cooking and heating can reduce the time that children spend out of school collecting fuel.
+There is a high demand for clean energy workforce in Africa, however, many universities in the region still produce more workforce for fossil fuels than for renewable energy industries and thus the supply of human capital is lagging greatly behind demand in solar and wind energy sectors.

 Health

 2.4 billion people use only traditional biomass, such as wood, residues and dung, for cooking and heating.
 The constant use of these types of energy sources exposes them to indoor particulate and carbon monoxide concentrations many times higher than World Health Organization (WHO) standards.
 "Traditional stoves using dung and charcoal emit large amounts of carbon monoxide and other noxious gases.
 Women and children suffer most, because they are exposed for the longest periods of time.
 Acute respiratory illnesses affect as much as 6% of the world population.
 The WHO estimates that 2.5 million women and young children in developing countries die prematurely each year from breathing the fumes from indoor biomass stoves".

 Renewable energy can improve this situation by reducing exposure to indoor pollutants.
 Furthermore, renewable can also provide energy to refrigerate medicine and sterilize medical equipment in rural areas where the access to electricity is difficult.
 It can also provide power to supply the fresh water and sewerage services needed to reduce the spread of infectious diseases.

 Government policies

 More developing countries are implementing the public policies needed for the widespread development of renewable energy technologies and markets, which have traditionally been dominated by Europe, Japan, and North America.
-The exceptions include countries like Brazil, which has built the world’s leading biofuels industry, China, India, which are leaders in developing decentralized renewable sources such as small hydro, small wind, biogas, and solar water heating.
+The exceptions include countries like Brazil, which has built the world's leading biofuels industry, China, India, which are leaders in developing decentralized renewable sources such as small hydro, small wind, biogas, and solar water heating.

 However, policies like feed-in tariff are applied.
 Besides, with the Kyoto Protocol, the program called the Clean Development Mechanism (CDM) that allows for industrialized nations to invest in projects that reduce emissions in developing countries as an alternative to more expensive emission reductions in their own countries.

 Developing-country Governments need to steer resources mobilized for large-scale investments into new production sectors and new technologies.
 Some argue that policies should base on active industrial policies, combining large scale investments and active policy interventions.
-There is a need of subsidizing these type of energy services to make them affordable to the major part of the population.
+There is a need of subsidizing these types of energy services to make them affordable to the major part of the population.